-The DataWindow plug-in is a browser plug-in that displays Powersoft reports (PSRs).
+The DataWindow plug-in is a browser plug-in that displays Powersoft reports current.

-Functionality A PSR is a static DataWindow; it cannot be modified and the data does not stay current.
 However, a PSR is a compact representation of the DataWindow definition and data and can be downloaded efficiently.
 It is an efficient means of viewing batch-produced reports.